-The course will be graded using the standard Berkeley Law curve.
-Grading will be based on class participation (25%); three short written assignments (1. the debrief of the witness preparation role plays, 2. the debrief of the deposition role plays, and 3. your self-critique for the video review) (25%); and the Final Paper (50%).
+The course will be graded using the standard, required Berkeley Law curve.
+Grading will be based on the following: 1. class participation (25%); 2. two short, graded written assignments (a. a debrief of the witness preparation role plays, and b. a video-self critique) (25%); and the Final Paper (50%).

-Your final grade will depend on your attendance and participation in both class and the individual video review session with the instructor, described below, as well as the quality of your written work.
-The quality of your preparation and effort in both the exercises and the simulation role plays as well as the insightfulness of your post-role play analysis will be considered and will affect your grade.
+Class participation includes your attendance and participation in both class and the individual video review session with the instructor, described below.
+The quality of your work on non-graded written assignments, in-class exercises, the simulation role plays, and the insightfulness of your post-role play analysis will also be considered and will affect your grade.
 The course is not "blind graded."